instaclustr/cassandra-operator/doc/migration.md

 Notable changes between the versions will be summarised here:

+### v6.0.2

+`userSecretVolumeSource` is still an array as it was in v6.0.1, but it is not mounted under `/tmp/user-secret/` but under `/tmp/{name-of-that-secret}.`

+The mere upgrade in this case will not work out of the box as this change is not backward compatible if one is using TLS on client-node or inter-node.
+One would have to firstly update the config maps and restart these pods so the change is propagated and right paths are set.

 ### v6.0.1

 `userSecretVolumeSource` in spec became array.
 You can enumerate more than one